-- Lifeguards must be able to swim a minimum of 300 meters and know how to do the front crawl and breaststroke.
+- Lifeguards must be able to swim a minimum of 300 yards and know how to do the front crawl and breaststroke.
 They must also complete a retrieval exercise within 1 minute 40 seconds or less.
 This includes: 20 yards swim, surface dive, retrieve a 10 lb. brick from a 9' depth, swim back 20 yards and exit without using a ladder.

 - Lifeguards need to be able to tread water for 2 minutes using only their legs.